 Pinch of salt

 Pour the cream and water into a large blender jar.
-Add the zest and then the lime juice.
+Add the zest and lime juice.

 Add the sugar and salt, and give it a good blend.

-Place the blender jar in the refrigerator and leave it there overnight, or at least for four hours.
-You really want to get the limey flavor.
+Place the blender jar in the refrigerator and leave it there overnight.
+You really want to get the limey flavor dispersed into the cream.

 When it’s time to make the ice cream, follow the directions for your machine.